-х The object from pigengene-class computed by compute.pigengene.
+x The object from pigengene-class computed by compute.pigengene.

 saveDir The directory for saving the plots

 DiseaseColors A vector of characters determining color for each disease.
 Names should match the values in the first column of x\$annotation.

 fontsize Passd to pheatmap.type

 doShowColnames Boolean

 fontsizeCol Numeric

 doClusterCols Boolean

 verbose The integer level of verbosity.
-0 means silent and higher values produce more details of computation.

-doShowRownames Boolean

-pngfactor A numeric adjusting the size of the png files

-do0Mem If TRUE, module 0 genes are included in the membership heatmap.
+0 means silent and higher values produce more doShowRownames Boolean pngfactor A numeric adjusting the size of the png files do@Mem If TRUE, module 0 genes are included in the membership heatmap.

-Passd to pheatmap.type function
+...
+Passd to pheatmap. type function